isomerpages/moe-sls/_teacher-user-guide/Author/(B1,viii) Add Module Tags.md

 variant: markdown
 ---
 <h1 id="add-Module-tags">(B1,viii) Add Module Tags (Enhancement)</h1>
-<p>Modules can be tagged to Subject, Level, Topics, and Sub-topics in the MOE Content Map so as to improve searchability in MOE Library, Community Gallery, and My Drive.</p>
+<p>Modules can be tagged to Subject, Level, Topics, and Sub-topics in the MOE Content Map to improve searchability in the MOE Library, Community Gallery, and My Drive.</p>
 <p>If Modules are submitted to the Community Gallery, tags will allow teachers to find the Module using filters and relevant search terms.</p>
 <h2 id="-add-module-tags-">Add Module Tags</h2>
 <hr>